-Peter started HackerTarget.com back in 2007 as an online port scanner using the Nmap port scanner tool.
-Since those early days the site has been developed into a full service vulnerability scanning service; giving end users an easy and convenient way to access powerful open source security tools.
+HackerTarget.com began in 2007 as a project that would enable people to test firewalls externally with an online port scanner.
+Since those early days the site has developed into a complete vulnerability scanning solution; offering an easy and convenient way to access a range of powerful open source security tools.

-By utilizing hosted security testing tools on our servers, organisations are able test their Internet perimeter and servers from an external perspective.
+By utilizing hosted security testing tools, organisations are able to test their Internet perimeter and servers from an external perspective.
 Many organisations have firewalls or intrusion prevention devices that make testing of the perimeter from an internal system ineffective and prone to errors.
 More accurate results are possible by probing from the perspective of actual attackers (ie. from the Internet).

 Everyone is a Target

-Here is a quick overview what your system could be used for if it became compromised:
+Here are some examples of what your system could be used for if it was compromised:

-Distribution of malware – After compromising your host it is common for it to be used to host exploits on your web server, this means the server you own or manage is being used to compromise other hosts.
-This can result in blacklisting of your website by Google and other serious consequences for your business.
+Distribution of malware is big business.
+After compromising your host it is common for it to be used to host exploits on your web server, this means the server you own or manage is being used to compromise other hosts.
+This can result in blacklisting of your website by Google, loss of reputation and other serious consequences.

 As a jump point: direct attacks against other systems on the Internet.
 Tracing the origin of an attack will reveal that the attack came from an IP address under your control.

 Data Harvesting: direct attacks against your host to collect customer records, credit card numbers or membership details.
 Sql injection is a popular method for this as the vulnerability provides direct access to the database.

 Full access to all scanners is available from $84 per year, that works out to be $7 per month.
 On the PRO and BUSINESS plans you will get additional daily scans and features such as the ability to port scan a range of IP addresses and schedule re-occurring port scans.

 What IP address ranges do your scanners use?